 The purpose of the Student Research Grants Program is to assist students with expenses directly related to the conduct of research.
-Please read the following guidelines carefully before preparing an application.
+Please read the following guidelines carefully before starting work on an application.

 - Applicant must be a currently enrolled undergraduate or graduate student

 - Applicant may receive only one Student Research Grant per academic year and no more than three in total